-response and a minimum of 30 days for the inspection - appears to be that motions for extension are often necessary, even though the purpose of the 1974 legislation was to keep these proceedings out of court whenever possible and to bring the law into line with practice.9

-The 30-day period for a response to a demand for production of documents under federal Rule 34 appears better designed to reduce unnecessary discovery motions than the California rule.
-Moreover, adopting a 30-day period in California for a response to a demand for production of documents would make that time period the same as the 30-day period for a response to written interrogatories10 and requests for admission.11

-The Commission recommends replacing the present 20-day period for a response to a demand for production of documents with the 30-day period of federal Rule 34.
+- 1 legislation was to keep these proceedings out of court whenever possible and to - 2 bring the law into line with practice.9 - 3 The 30-day period for a response to a demand for production of documents - 4 under federal Rule 34 appears better designed to reduce unnecessary discovery - 5 motions than the California rule.
+Moreover, adopting a 30-day period in California - 6 for a response to a demand for production of documents would make that time - 7 period the same as the 30-day period for a response to written interrogatories10 and - 8 requests for admission.11 - 9 The Commission recommends replacing the present 20-day period for a - response to a demand for production of documents with the 30-day period of federal Rule 34.

-^{9.} Review of Selected 1974 California Legislation, 6 Pac.
+9. Review of Selected 1974 California Legislation, 6 Pac.
 L.J.
 125, 220 (1975).

-^{10.} A response to written interrogatories must be within 30 days after service of the interrogatories unless otherwise provided by the court.
+$^{^{10}}$.
+A response to written interrogatories must be within 30 days after service of the interrogatories unless otherwise provided by the court.
 Code Civ.
 Proc. § 2030(h).

-^{11.} A response to requests for admission must be within 30 days after service of the request unless otherwise provided by the court.
+11. A response to requests for admission must be within 30 days after service of the request unless otherwise provided by the court.
 Code Civ.
 Proc. § 2033(h).